Ritik1510/cpp/README.md

 </div>

-### doubly linked list-
+### Doubly linked list-

 <div>
     <p>
-        In a singly linked list, each element contains a pointer to the next element.
+        In a dingly linked list, each element contains a pointer to the next element.
 We have seen this before.
 In single linked list, traversing is possible only in one direction.
 Sometimes, we have to traverse the list in both directions to improve performance of algorithms.
 To enable this, we require links in both the directions, that is, the element should have pointers to the right element as well as to its left element.
 This type of list